cjhubbs/eleventy-bliss-blog/content/14/03/bullet-points-for-a-monday-number-5.md

 ---
-title: 'Bullet Points for a Monday Number 5'
+title: 'Bullet Points for a Monday #5'
 date: 2014-03-17T16:38:03.000
 tags: ['bullet-points']
 ---